Namtech17/AI-based-Human-Intruder-Detection-System/README.md

 - 🖼️ Snapshot saving when detection happens
 - 📧 Email alerts with detection time and image
 - 🔊 Sound alert using `pygame`
-- 📱 Access via QR Code on your mobile (same Wi-Fi)

 ---